• Skip to primary navigation

 How to Increase Feedback in an Automated Phone Survey

-For example, a contact center can figure out how their agents are doing with a post-call survey.
+For example, a contact center can understand out how their agents are doing with a post-call survey.
 This allows customers to provide feedback just after a call has taken place because it’s fresh in their mind.
 Yet, if a survey is misleading or wastes time it can be useless.
 Here’s how to keep that from happening.

 1. Why are You Conducting a Survey?